aws-samples/aws-cdk-intro-workshop/workshop/content/30-hello-cdk/300-apigw.md

 Hello, CDK!
 You've hit /
 ```

-Obviously, you can also use your web browser for this:
+You can also use your web browser for this:

 ![](./browser.png)